madiskrt/240327/podcast.md

+- 240402 uib Episode 30: Describing Customer Motivation (Jobs to Be Done) with Eric White
+-
 - 240402 nng 9.
 You Are Not the User: How the the False Consensus Effect Can Lead Good Design Astray (feat.
 Alita Joyce, UX Specialist at NN/g)
 - 240401 uib Episode 28: Psychological Principles of Persuasive Design with Victor Yocco
 	- BJ Fogg